669 words

 Mastering archive_file in Terraform Like a Pro

-Hey friends! 💅 If you’re as obsessed with Terraform as I am (because who doesn’t love automating infrastructure the chic way?!), then you NEED to know about the archive_file data source.
-It’s basically your bestie for packaging files into ZIP or TAR formats, making deployments effortless.
-No more manual zipping—Terraform does it for you. 😍
+Hey friends! 💅 So if you’re as obsessed with Terraform as I am (because who doesn’t love automating infrastructure the chic way?!), you NEED to meet the archive_file data source.
+Think of it as your bestie for packaging files into ZIP or TAR.
+Deployments get effortless.
+No more manual zipping, sis—Terraform handles it. 😍

 What is archive_file in Terraform?#

-Think of archive_file as the glam squad for your code—it takes your files and bundles them into neat little ZIP or TAR packages.
-Super useful for:
+Picture archive_file as the glam squad for your code.
+It grabs your files and bundles them into tidy little ZIP or TAR packages.
+Super handy for:

 ✨ Deploying AWS Lambda functions (which require zipped code!) ✨ Packaging Kubernetes manifests or Helm charts ✨ Bundling files before uploading to S3, Azure Storage, or Google Cloud Storage